TPAUTS/password_checker/README.md

 # password_checker
-A simple password checker that uses the Pwned-API to tell how often the password got breached.
+A simple password checker that uses the Pwned-API to tell how often a password got breached.